Sexual & Gender Based Misconduct

 The following rights of a complainant in sexual/gender based misconduct will be afforded in all University student conduct procedures:

-1. Report the rape or sexual/gender based misconduct to the Kutztown University Department of Public Safety and Police Services, the Dean of Students Office, Title IX Coordinator, and/or local police for adjudication in both or either jurisdiction.
+1. Report sexual/gender based misconduct to the Kutztown University Department of Public Safety and Police Services, the Dean of Students Office, Title IX Coordinator, and/or local police for adjudication in both or either jurisdiction.
 A complainant is encouraged, but not required, to report allegations of sexual misconduct, dating violence, domestic violence, or stalking to the Department of Public Safety and Police Services and/or off-campus law enforcement.